Arsalan-Shaikh59/Medical_Store_Management/README.md

 Setting up project:

-Download the project zip file.
-Extract it.
+Download the project zip file & Extract it.

 Install Python3 in your system.
 Download the latest version.